danos/dpdk/doc/guides/sample_app_ug/vhost.rst

 default value is 15.

 **--dequeue-zero-copy**
-Dequeue zero copy will be enabled when this option is given.
+Dequeue zero copy will be enabled when this option is given. it is worth to note that if NIC is binded to driver with iommu enabled, dequeue zero copy cannot work at VM2NIC mode (vm2vm=0) due to currently we don't setup iommu dma mapping for guest memory.

 **--vlan-strip 0|1**
 VLAN strip option is removed, because different NICs have different behaviors when disabling VLAN strip.
 Such feature, which heavily depends on hardware, should be removed from this example to reduce confusion.
 Now, VLAN strip is enabled and cannot be disabled.

+**--builtin-net-driver**
+A very simple vhost-user net driver which demonstrates how to use the generic vhost APIs will be used when this option is given.
+It is disabled by default.

 Common Issues
 -------------